Prateek90/DataIncubatorProject/README.md

 ## Tradeoffs

 ### Memory Usage and Processing:

-As the users or reviews goes on increasing, considering our limited resources like memory and processing power the time to allocate videos to users also increases.
-In the algorithm that has been implemented the allocation is first stored in the list of list and the last m+1 allocation require stack as well as queue for there allocation, for smaller numbers of m it works really well but as the number of reviews per video increases the process starts to consume more memory and also more processing power making the process slower, the efficiency of this process can be increased by making use of distributed computing.
+Since we have limited resources there is a tradeoff of memory and processing power, as the number of user and reviews per video increases the process starts to consume more memory and processing power.
+We have employed the process of recurison and as the number of reviews per video  increases recursion starts to consume more memory and processing power, but this won't be a problemif number of reviews are taken in a nominal range.